Jacinto Canek: The aftermath

 The sentence was carried out in the main plaza of Mérida on December 14, 1761, less than a month after the uprising began.
 Eight confederates were hanged.
 On the following days sentences of 200 lashes and mutilation (loss of an ear) were carried out against 200 other participants.

 José Crespo y Honorato, governor of Yucatán at the time, attributed the rebellion primarily to the Spanish allowing the Maya Indians of the region to own firearms for hunting.
 This was considered necessary because the Maya lands were agriculturally poor, and huge areas had been confiscated by the Spanish, leaving the Maya on the verge of starvation.
 In addition, arming the population of the Yucatán was not considered as risky as allowing firearms to Indians elsewhere in New Spain because of the recent peaceful history of the Maya.
 The governor also considered that failed conversion of the Mayas to Roman Catholicism along with leniency towards Maya culture contributed to the rebellion.
 Crespo thought cultural celebrations were a danger to future peace in the region because they preserved the memory of ancient rites of the Maya religion.
 He also believed that the rebellion against "God and king" was not spontaneous, but had been plotted for more than a year.

 In 1847 when rebellion again broke out (the Caste War), Jacinto Canek's name was a rallying cry.
 This time the Maya were well organized and determined to drive the Spanish and Mestizos, their mixed-blood descendants, into the sea.
 For two years they pushed toward Mérida, taking town after town, finally laying siege to the capital itself.
-This last rebellion continued until the early 20th century.
+This rebellion continued until the early 20th century.
+Maya rebellions at the turn of the 21st century continue in Chiapas.